 Latent trajectories and differences in NEFA composition

 Three latent classes were extracted from LCMM, with 118 participants in the high, 269 in the middle, and 86 in the low beta-cell function groups.
 The trajectories of these groups are shown in Supplemental Figure S4.
 These groups were used as the beta-cell function response variables in the PLS-DA analysis, which was used to confirm the results of the GEE modeling, but in a multivariate environment (all NEFA in a single model).
 The PLS-DA results show a very poor discriminatory ability of the NEFA composition in classifying participants into the correct beta-cell function latent class.
 The percent of participants correctly predicted to belonging to their group (i.e. those predicted in the low group and actually belonging to the low group) was 1.2% in the low group, 97.8% in the middle group, and 11.9% in the high group (the distribution of the groupings based on the components from PLS-DA are shown in Supplemental Figure S5).
 The loadings plot of the NEFA composition against the extracted PLS-DA components is shown in Supplemental Figure S6 and is used to identify fatty acids that contribute the most explained variance to the beta-cell function groupings.
 However, because of the high rate of misclassification, no meaningful predictive information can be extracted even if any NEFA does contribute to the explained variance (e.g. 16:0).
 The PLS-DA analysis using conversion to or maintenance of dysglycemia status over the 6 years as the response variable showed similar poor discriminatory ability, though better than the beta-cell function trajectory results.
 While 99.1% of participants were correctly predicted to not have dysglycemia, only 4.4% were correctly predicted to have dysglycemia (see Supplemental Figure S7 for the distribution of dysglycemia status based on the components from the PLS-DA and Supplemental Figure S8 for the loadings plot of the NEFA composition by extracted PLS-DA components).
-The results from the PLS-DA analysis are consistent with what the associations seen in the GEE model.
+The results from the PLS-DA analysis are consistent with the associations seen in the GEE models.

 Conclusions

 In a Canadian population of adults who are at-risk for diabetes, we found that higher total NEFA concentrations independently predicted lower beta-cell function after 6 years.
-While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for the proportion of these fatty acids and further confirmed by clustering analysis found no predictive ability of these individual NEFA on beta-cell function or dysglycemia.
+While we found negative associations with palmitic acid (16:0), oleic acid (18:1n-9), and linoleic acid (18:2n-6) for the concentration (nmol/mL) modeling, no associations were seen for the proportion of these fatty acids , an observation that was further confirmed by clustering analysis, which found no predictive ability of these individual NEFA on beta-cell function or dysglycemia.
 These observations suggest that the absolute size of the total NEFA fraction, rather than its specific composition, likely influences the pathogenesis of diabetes, at least within a population at-risk for diabetes.